bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The RC can use the values of this field to continue the request as described in {{continue-request}}.
+Note that the RC MUST sign all continuation requests with its key as described in {{key-binding}}.
+If the AS includes an `access_token`, the RC MUST present the access token in its continuation request.

 This field SHOULD be returned when interaction is expected, to allow the RC to follow up after interaction has been concluded.

-[[ Editor's note: The combination of a "handle" and "uri" really feels like the access token pattern.
-Perhaps the exact constructs for tokens could be re-used here instead of something special for the request continuation?
-Especially if we're using some kind of directed access token mechanism. ]]
+[[ Editor's note: The AS can use the optional "access_token" as a credential for the client to manage the grant request itself over time.
+This is in parallel with access token management as well as RS access in general.
+If the AS uses the access token, the continuation URL can be static, and potentially even the same as the initial request URL.
+If the AS does not use an access token here, it needs to use unique URLs in its response and bind the client's key to requests to those URLs -- or potentially only allow one request per client at a time?
+The optionality adds a layer of complexity, but the client behavior is deterministic in all possible cases and it re-uses existing functions and structures instead of inventing something special just to talk to the AS. ]]

 ## Access Tokens {#response-token}